 All personnel of the Diocese who are involved in the investigation and disposition of the report of sexual abuse, including the members of the Review Board, will refrain from publicly commenting on the report.
-Any public statements about the report or about any action taken in response to it may be made only with the explicit approval of the Bishop.
-Any media contact or inquiries regarding an incident of sexual misconduct by personnel of the Diocese must be directed to the Office of the Chancellor.
+Any public statements about the report or about any action taken in response to the report may be made only with the explicit approval of the Bishop.
+Any media contact or inquiries regarding an incident of sexual misconduct by personnel of the Diocese must be directed to the Director of Communications.